usethisname1419/COREXITAL-MULTITOOL/README.md

 By: Derek Johnston

-Run the script as root and it will automatically install requirements and dependencies.
+Run the script it will automatically install requirements and dependencies.

 # OPTIONS: